Mitoooooooopo/Crafting-package-BD/README.md

 A simple system for crafting For those who want a craft command for their Ballsdex instance

 > [!Tip]
-> Read howtouse.txt to understand how this work
+> Read howtouse.txt to understand how to use this package
 >
 ## Installation